michaelmcfarlandcampbell/portcominfo/README.md

 Therefore, I created a new class of `info-area {padding-top: 20px;}` to replace `#banking {padding-top:20px;}`, `#church {padding-top:20px;}`, `#food {padding-top:20px;}`, `#fuel {padding-top:20px;}`, `#leisure {padding-top:20px;}`, and  `#pharmacy {padding-top:20px;}`.

+### Links "noreferrer" attribute
+Any external links its good to have `rel="noopener"` as an attribute.
+So for social media links in the footer and the covid/local info.
+This is for security purposes.
 ### Images

 Following feedback from my mentor that the images on the site were far too large to download quickly, especially if users were on a mobile connection, I used the [tinypng.com](https://www.tinypng.com) to reduce their sizes.
 The three clothing pictures on the Support page were reduced in size by about 80%.